michali123/music_recommender/README.md

 #### 1. Clone project

 #### Running the pretrained model:
-You have to create a virtual enviorement for this, we recommend using anaconda for this.
+You have to create a virtual enviorement for this, we recommend using anaconda.
-If you dont have anaconda installed: (https://www.anaconda.com/products/individual) open anaconda on your machine, then run the follwing
+Once you have anaconda installed on your machine: (https://www.anaconda.com/products/individual), open anaconda and then run the follwing:

 <code> Conda create —name myenv</code> <br>
 <code> Conda activate myenv</code> <br>